kwabenasapong/openpldoc/manual/source/install_linux.rst

 .. image:: pics/kubuntudownloadprogress.png

 Once completed you may have the option to start OpenLP from the window pictured below.
-If this feature is not enabled, you can start OpenLP from the KickOff menu.
+If this feature is not enabled, you can start OpenLP from the Kickoff menu.

 .. image:: pics/kubuntuopenlplaunch.png